PLANNING YOUR CUSTOM ADVENTURE

-Chili is used in large amounts in Bhutanese cuisine.
-A basic meal consists of rice, buckwheat or karang (rice mixed with grounded maize), and a selection of curries (vegetarian and meat) as well as soup.
+Chili is used abundantly in Bhutanese cuisine.
+A basic meal consists of rice, buckwheat or karang (rice mixed with ground maize), and a selection of curries (vegetarian and meat), as well as soup.
 Usually food is much tastier and more authentic in homestays than in tourist restaurants and hotels.
 However, the restaurant scene in Thimphu has improved greatly over the years.
-If you have allergies or special dietary restrictions, please inform us in advance.
+If you have allergies or dietary restrictions, please inform us in advance.
 Bhutanese most commonly drink hot water, black tea with milk and sugar (ngaja) or butter tea (suja).
 If you prefer herbal tea, please inform us in advance, tell your guide or bring your favorite brand with you from home.

 ARRIVALS & DEPARTURES

 The most convenient port of entry is the Paro International Airport (PBH) in western Bhutan.
 There are regular flights from Bangkok to Paro during the high season, as well as from other major airports such as Delhi, Kathmandu and Singapore.
 Druk Air or Bhutan Airlines are the two airlines operating into Paro and our ground partner in Bhutan will book these flights for us.
 If you are traveling to eastern Bhutan, you will arrive by road through the town of Somdrup Jongkhar from Guawhati, India.
 There are daily flights from Delhi to Guawhati and we will meet you upon arrival at the airport and transfer you in a private car to Somdrup Jongkhar.

 A tourist visa is required upon entry into Bhutan and our ground partner will apply for these in advance of your trip.
 Contrary to common belief, visas are not restricted and there is no quota (at this time) for the number of tourist visas issued annually.
 If you are entering and exiting from India (via Eastern Bhutan or elsewhere), you will need to ensure that you have a multi-entry visa to India.
 Countries like Thailand and Nepal issue visas upon arrival to citizens of most countries (policies may have changed due to COVID restrictions).
-If you are using Singapore or Bangladesh as entry and exit countries, please check visa rules and regulations for those countries.
+If you are using Singapore or Bangladesh as transit countries, please check visa rules and regulations for those countries.